essence/essence/README.md

 --------------

 By default, Essence does all the dirty stuff for you by catching all internal exceptions, so you just have to test if an Embed object is valid.
-But, in case you want more informations about an error, Essence keeps exceptions warm, and lets you access all of them.
+But, in case you want more informations about an error, Essence keeps exceptions warm, and lets you access all of them:
 ```php
 <?php